-The Degree of International Master in Security, Intelligence and Strategic Studies is offered jointly by the University of Glasgow, Charles University, Prague and Dublin City University, Ireland (the 'Partner Institutions').
+The Degree of International Master in Security, Intelligence and Strategic Studies is offered jointly by the University of Glasgow, Charles University, Prague, and Dublin City University, Ireland or the University of Trento, Italy (the 'Partner Institutions').
 The regulations are those promulgated by the University of Glasgow, the coordinating institution.